About Unpaid Tax Debts

 The IRS is likely to forgive or write off tax debts if you fall into a lower income bracket and have few assets.
 Some options include:

 - Currently Not Collectible Status.
-If you are in an extremely low income bracket, you may qualify for this for at least some period of time.
+If you are in an extremely low-income bracket, you may qualify for this for at least some period of time.
 If you qualify, you will be relieved of making payments.
 The IRS will simply opt to not collect from you.

 - Installment Agreements.
 There are several different types of payment arrangements you can enter into.
 The most favorable is the partial-pay installment agreement.
-You may qualify for this if your assets and income are low, but you don’t qualify for non-collectable status.
+You may qualify for this if your assets and income are low, but you don’t qualify for non-collectible status.
 This means that you would need to pay a small amount per month to reduce your debt, but not as much as was initially demanded or an amount that would fully pay the tax debt.
 This may be a viable option for you if paying your unpaid taxes would force you into bankruptcy.

 - Offer In Compromise.
 An IRS offer in compromise allows you to pay off your debt by paying something now, a lesser amount, to settle the debt.
 It is a final and total settlement at a relatively low cost.